RazK/HeroMaker/docs/shared/ARCHITECTURE.md

    `POST /api/creations` inserts a row in `creations`, seeds the task list, and allocates a filesystem workspace (`assets/temp/{user}/{creation}`).

 2. **User-Driven Tasks**
-   `webcam_scan` accepts a processed frame upload.
+   `image_capture` accepts an image file upload (from webcam capture or device file selection).
 Everything afterwards is backend-driven: as soon as the required input file exists, the service fires the next task.

 3. **Automated Task Chain**
    Each task definition (`TASK_CONFIGURATION.md`) specifies its dependency and expected output filename.
 When the task finishes, the existence of that file becomes the single source of truth for “completed.”